 Here’s what we know

-Made with Aaron Claringbold, Here’s what we know is a show about driving and tourism and extraction and technology and fantasy.
-It’s about colonial exp(lo/i)ration mythologies, and the visual identity of the bitumen highways and carved stone that monumentalises them.
-About trying to make sense of all of it.
-It’s a slide show of things we’ve seen, and things we think we know; about 21st century mobility and colonial place-making; and living in this place, at this time, in this way.
+is sort of about driving and tourism and extraction and technology and fantasy.
+About setting out for very long walks, the visual identity of highways, and the vernacular of the plaques and carved stone that mark the way.
+About trying to make sense of it all.
+It’s a slide show of things we’ve seen, and things we think we know; about 21st century mobility and colonial place-making; ice-creams and tesla chargers; and living in this place, at this time, in this way.

 REVIEW ︎︎︎ George Criddle, Here’s what we know, Memo Review

-This project was made possible through generous support from Yarra City Arts 2021 Annual Grants Program, and the City of Melbourne’s 2020 COVID-19 quick response grants.
-Many thanks to Tristen Harwood for the generous conversations, Bonnie Cummings for the sound design, Marcello Rotar for the headrest stand fabrication, and Jason Hamilton, Andy Johnson, Sarah Pannell and all at Hillvale.
-Thanks also to Jack Mitchell, Eliki Reade, Catherine Ryan, Paul Boyé, Jaxon Waterhouse, Yen Tzu Chang, Melody Paloma, Louis Marlo, Ela Stiles, and Paddy Hay.
+This project was originally made possible through support from Yarra City Arts Annual Grants Program, and the City of Melbourne’s COVID-19 quick response grants.
+Many thanks to Tristen Harwood for the generous conversations, Bonnie Cummings for the sound design, and Marcello Rotar for the headrest stand fabrication.
+Thanks also to Nanette Orly at MAMA, Guy Louden at Goolugatup Heathcote, Andy Johnson, Jason Hamilton and Sarah Pannell at Hillvale Gallery and to those who provided input, feedback and install assistance along the way.

 Mark